-G Transverse bed slope factor (calibration coefficient) a Transverse bed slope exponent (calibration parameter)
+G Transverse bed slope factor (calibration coefficient) a Transverse bed slope exponent (calibration parameter) tan S Red shear direction change due to believe flow strength, see

 The values of the transverse bed slope factor G and the exponent a, differ somewhat between the various authors.
 Especially, when results from laboratory flumes are compared with the results from prototypes.
 For the laboratory flume case the best fit seems to be obtained by: